 Rural Academy, 1806-1810 Mt.
-Pleasant Academy, 1811-1824 Clarksville Academy, 1825-1848 Masonic College, 1849-1850 Montgomery County Masonic College, 1851-1854 Stewart College, 1855-1874 Southwestern Presbyterian University, 1875-1925

-The University began as Austin Peay Normal School when it was created as a two-year junior college and teacher-training institution by an Act of the General Assembly in 1927.
+Pleasant Academy, 1811-1824 Clarksville Academy, 1825-1848 Masonic College, 1849-1850 Montgomery County Masonic College, 1851-1854 Stewart College, 1855-1874 Southwestern Presbyterian University, 1875-1925 college and teacher-training institution by an Act of the General Assembly in 1927.
 It was named in honor of Governor Austin Peay, who was serving his third term of office when the school was established.
 Limited in purpose and resources initially, the school gradually grew in stature over the years to take its place among the colleges and universities under the control of the State Board of Education.